Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 Once it enters an unhealthy state, the Upstream will only return errors.
 This lets the targets/services recover from the cascading failure they were experiencing.

-Once the Targets start recovering, the health status of the ring-balancer will automatically be updated.
+Once the Targets start recovering and the Upstream's available capacity passes the threshold again, the health status of the ring-balancer will automatically be updated.